tvconefive/uncelestial.github.io/about.md

 Hence, my music and my process.

 - I reject that the old marketplace was the ideal situation for musicians and we should pine for it and rebuild it.
-I also feel there are novel approaches to doing this whole music thing that haven't been explored, and there could be a greater gain to be had in the low-barrier, interactive world that we live in now.
+I also feel there are novel approaches to sharing your music with the world that haven't been explored, and there could be a greater gain to be had in the cheap-to-join, interactive musical world that we live in now.
 Hence, the open source music project.